SMIT-1803/CourseCatch/README.md

 ## Status

 Built and deployed.
-The live window is **8–18 September 2026** — SFU's Fall add/drop period, ending when waitlists freeze.
+The live window is SFU's Fall add/drop period, ending when waitlists freeze.

 ---